George Ward

 I completed my PhD at the MIT Sloan School of Management and am currently a postdoctoral research fellow at the University of Oxford.
 The guiding thread throughout my research is the study of human wellbeing.

-A related line of my research is focused on political economy.
-I have studied the links between economic growth and happiness, the wellbeing dynamics of unemployment and job search, as well as the emotional foundations of political behavior.
+A related line of my research is focused on political behavior and public policy.
+I have studied the links between economic growth and happiness, the wellbeing dynamics of unemployment and job search, as well as the emotional foundations of voting and electoral otucomes.
 Through a series of papers, I have explored how different measures of subjective wellbeing predict political beliefs and voting behavior at scale.
 This work has examined incumbent voting patterns in elections across Europe and the USA, and in the last few years I have turned my attention to trying to better understand the ways in which human wellbeing (or the lack of it) has shaped the global rise of populism and political polarization.

 My research draws from multiple academic fields and has been published in leading journals across multiple disciplines, including management (Management Science), economics (Review of Economics and Statistics), psychology (Journal of Personality and Social Psychology and American Psychologist), and political science (American Journal of Political Science).
 Methodologically, my research uses field experiments, survey experiments, computational methods, and causal inference techniques combined with large-scale sources of digital trace and other observational data.